Magrid0/Magrid0/README.md

 - 🔭 I’m currently working on [Tl;Dr](https://github.com/tldr-pages/tldr)

+- 🌌 Feel free to suggest me some projects to contribute to

 - 🌱 I’m currently learning **Git and Markdown**

 - 📫 How to reach me **marcotulli.mario1@gmail.com**